tobi-wan-kenobi/scusage/README.md

 ```

 The idea is that this tool helps you identify which shortcuts you use most often,
-and help you bind them to convenient & easy to reach key combinations.
+so that you can bind them to convenient and easy to reach key combinations.